dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-upsscu/README.md

                                               data PDV in one P-DATA-TF PDU by default
      -O,--operation <name>                    Specifies Operation type.
-                                              Supported names: Create, Update,
+                                              Supported names: create, update,
-                                              Get, GetPull, GetWatch, Find,
-                                              FindWatch ChangeState,
-                                              RequestCancel,
-                                              RequestCancelWatch, Subscribe,
-                                              Unsubscribe, Suspend, Receive.
+                                              get, changeState, requestCancel,
+                                              subscribe, unsubscribe,
+                                              suspendGlobal, receive.
+If no
-                                              If no Command is specified, Find
+                                              operation is specified, find
                                               will be used.
+By default, for
+                                              get/requestCancel operations,
+                                              UPS Push SOP Class SCU shall be used.
+If no --upsiuid is
+                                              specified, by default
+                                              subscribe(without
+                                              lock)/unsubscribe operations
+                                              will be done Globally.
+For
+                                              suspendGlobal operation, do not
+                                              specify option --upsiuid.
      -P,--process <transaction-uid>           Change Workitem State to IN PROGRESS with given
                                               <transaction-uid>.
+     -p,--pull                                Use UPS Pull SOP Class SCU for --operation get
         --proxy <[user:password@]host:port>   specify host and port of the HTTP Proxy to tunnel the DICOM
                                               connection.
+     -r <[seq/]attr>                          Specify return key for
+                                              --operation get.
+Key can be
-     -r <[seq/]attr>                          specify return key. key can be specified by keyword or tag
+                                              specified by keyword or tag
                                               value (in hex), e.g.
                                               NumberOfStudyRelatedSeries or